umarhassan-mitodl/hst.939-spring-2008/content/pages/readings.md

 ### Water and sanitation

-Hutton, G., and J. Bartram. "{{% resource_link "bfb56aa4-ed89-4cfe-afe2-fbaa6a84fbc1" "Global Costs of Attaining the Millennium Development Goal for Water Supply and Sanitation" %}}." *Bulletin of the World Health Organization* 86, no. 1 (January 2008): 13-19.
+Hutton, G., and J. Bartram. "[Global Costs of Attaining the Millennium Development Goal for Water Supply and Sanitation](http://www.scielosp.org/scielo.php?pid=S0042-96862008000100010&script=sci_arttext)." *Bulletin of the World Health Organization* 86, no. 1 (January 2008): 13-19.